Give a peek "behind the scenes" and everyone learns.

 Each of the six webisodes featured a combination of interviews, B-Roll, and lots of abstract graphic illustration.
 We put industry experts on-camera, and their sound-bites had to count.
 A two-camera approach for bridging together content worked well.
-Then, there we gathered illustrative B-Roll at the convention center and all around Austin to help tell this convention video story.
+Then, there we gathered illustrative B-Roll at the convention center and all around town to complete this this Austin convention video production.
 With a Steadicam and a second unit, we acquired actual meetings in a conference room and viewing spaces at the convention center.
 And we used every frame of footage.
 But some concepts are better represented and illustrated with motion graphics and screen text.

 In all, we got to work with a team of smart, creative people and helped them communicate their message to their target market.
 By "pulling back the curtain" on their own planning process, the web series helped other meeting planners spark new ideas.

-Here's one webisode from the series, addressing how to Leverage the Destination.
+Here's one webisode from the series, addressing how to Leverage the Convention Destination.

 Have an upcoming meeting or convention in Austin, TX or elsewhere in the U.S.?

-We'd love to help you with event video production.
-Contact us for a quick video production quote.
+We'd love to help you with event or conference video production.
+Contact us for a quick quote.
 Or give us a call: 512-388-9404.